Home

 Talk based bipolar disorder treatments

-The Depression and Bipolar Support Alliance (DBSA) provides great info bipolar, including a good overview of psychotherapy treatments for bipolar.
 After trying several talk therapies as bipolar treatments, the approach I personally found to be most effective for my own bipolar symptoms focused on identifying the stressors and triggers of my manic and depressive episodes.

-Stress is a major trigger of bipolar illness so this approach makes a lot of sense.
-I learned important information about bipolar as it applies to me personally.
 I can identify the common or typical triggers of episodes, as well as my own personal triggers.
 Now I have developed strategies for dealing with stress, and identifying the start of an episode so it did not get a chance to escalate into serious depression or mania.

-ECT - Electroshock
+ECT – Electroshock for bipolar

 ECT was introduced in the 1930s.
 Due to the sledge hammer nature of early ECT therapy, and the dramatic movie portrayals in films, ECT frightens many people and has come to be regarded as a treatment of last resort.
-However, today ECT is more refined and is regaining popularity.

 ECT treatment is especially useful where: